RAID2026/GlideCast/README.md

 GlideCast is a fast, lightweight, and high-performance desktop utility designed to mirror your Android screen directly to your Windows 10/11 PC.
 Stream video, forward device audio, and gain full control of your mobile apps using your computer's mouse and keyboard.

-Running 100% locally on your machine with no external accounts or cloud subscriptions required, GlideCast delivers a private, secure, and lag-free experience over a simple USB or local Wi-Fi connection.
+Running 100% locally on your machine with no external accounts or cloud subscriptions required, GlideCast delivers a private, secure, and lag-free experience over a simple USB connection.

 Key Features:
 • Real-time, low-latency screen mirroring at native resolutions.